Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 677,116, 255,740 total housing units (homes and apartments), and a median house value of $47,333, house prices in Detroit are some of the most affordable in Michigan as well as the nation.
+With 677,116 people, 255,740 houses or apartments, and a median cost of homes of $48,603, house prices in Detroit are some of the most affordable in Michigan as well as the nation.